AnnaWegmann/StyleSurvey/resources/quickstart.md

 # Quickstart with Style Tools

 To help you get started with style representations, we provide collab notebooks to replicate some of the figures in our Survey article.
+[Not provided in anonymous pages as it seems not possible to anonymize colab notebooks.]